 Going Green: Why Asia is Moving Toward a Green Model of Economic Growth

-The latest issue of ADB's quarterly magazine explores the concept of green growth: the embracing of environmentally sound and sustainable policies with the need to maintain high economic growth.
+This edition of Development Asia explores the concept of green growth: the embracing of environmentally sound and sustainable policies with the need to maintain high economic growth.
 It features an exclusive interview with leading expert Ashok Khosla, who takes a hard look at the promises and failings of green growth.
 In other stories, we look at pioneering efforts to deliver medicine through a soda company's distribution network.

 Making the Grade: Analyzing the State of Education across Asia, from Grade School to Trade School